 Ring-fencing is a really important change because the financial system – which is very large in the UK – affects everyone.
 This became clear in the wake of the global financial crisis: as a result, the UK economy suffered the deepest recession since the Second World War.

 That led to a severe impact on wages, jobs and access to credit for people across the country.

 Separating retail banking services is just one aspect of reforms to make the system safer.

 Looking ahead, banks may still get into financial difficulties – it is impossible to eliminate all risks entirely – but it is now easier to sort out banks that get into trouble.
 And, crucially, the costs of dealing with a bank that goes bust will not fall on taxpayers.

 What happens next, and how will ring-fencing affect me?

-Throughout 2017 and 2018, the UK banks that need to separate retail banking services from the rest of their business (explained here) will be making the necessary changes.
+Throughout 2017 and 2018, the UK banks that need to separate retail banking services from the rest of their business (explained in one of our Quarterly Bulletin articles) will be making the necessary changes.
 Ring-fencing must be in place by 1 January 2019.

 To comply with these rules, banks will need to move some customers into a new part of the bank.
 Different customers will be affected in different ways.
 Some customers will experience changes to their account details.
 For example, they may be issued with a new sort code and/or their bank account number may change.
 Payments sent using old account details will be rerouted to their intended destination, using automatic redirection facilities.
 Each bank will be communicating with its own customers about ring-fencing and how it will affect them.